 It all works too.
 We recently had our busiest month ever, resolved nearly 2,000 support tickets – and still got a customer satisfaction score of 95.2%.
 That makes everyone feel good.

-If this sounds like the kind of support team you’d like to join, take a look at our jobs page.
+If this sounds like the kind of support team you’d like to join, take a look at the latest opportunities on our careers page.